This is about my experiences in Western Australia.

 The other major change concerned the control wiring which utilised instrument style twisted pair cabling.
 Field devices were cabled to marshalling boxes which then used anything from 12 pair to 50 pair Dekoron cables back to local substation MDF panels.
 These panels used vertical risers with communications style solder termination blocks.
 Another set of termination risers was connected to the control card racks by plug leads.
 Interconnetions between the two sets of termination risers was by grey fly wiring draped through loose ram's horn guides and soldered each end.
 This looked untidy but was very efficient and practical.

 The control logic was all incorporated in the card racks.
 This was ahieved by jumper wiring on pin connections which were plugged into the rear of the card connectors.
 This allowed normal electrical schematic diagram logic to be applied to the card rack.
-The cards contained miniture relays, latches and timers.
-The output contacts then drove interposing relays to control the motors, valves, lights and other items.
+The cards contained miniture relays, latches, diodes and timers.
+The output contacts then drove interposing relays which in turn controlled the motors, valves, lights and other items.
+Most of the cards had indicator lights on the front which could be used for status indication, "Ready", "Fault" etc." The fault indication was connected to a flashing bus.
+The flash was generated by a large device which contained a tube half filled with mercury.
+The timers were adjusted by a red knob, at the front of the card, which was attached to a potentiometer.

 PDP-8 Data Panel.